-Before we meet today's author, I want to announce that the winner of the drawing for Abigail, by Jill Eileen Smith, is:
+Before we talk with today's author, I want to announce that the winner of the signed copy of Shattered Identity, by Sandra Robbins, is:

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of The Way to a Man's Heart.
+Please tell us a bit more about the plot of An Amish Family Reunion.

 What is it about your lead character that will make your readers care about her?